leonwanghui/ms-resnet50-mushroom/resnet_thor/README.md

-# ms-resnet50-mushroom
+# MindSpore ResNet-50 Thor Tutorial with Ascend ModelArts Service

-This is a tutorial for training MindSpore ResNet-50 model to classifying mushrooms.
+This is a tutorial for training MindSpore ResNet-50 Thor model to classifying mushrooms.

+> **NOTICE:** The codebase of this tutorial is developed based on `v0.5` MindSpore [ModelZoo](https://gitee.com/mindspore/mindspore/tree/r0.5/model_zoo/resnet_thor).

 ## Disclaimers